CremaFR/AutoClickerHeroes/README.md

-# AutoClikerHeroes
+# AutoClickerHeroes
-An auto cliker for Cliker Heroes
+An auto cliker for Clicker Heroes

 ###How to use it